celery/celery/funtests/stress/README.rst

 Configuration Templates
 -----------------------

-You can select a configuration template using the `-t` command-line argument to any :program:`celery -A stress` command or the :program:`python -m stress` command when running the test suite itself.
+You can select a configuration template using the `-Z` command-line argument to any :program:`celery -A stress` command or the :program:`python -m stress` command when running the test suite itself.